 Country Risk Conference.
 2018: the upturn continues, but corporates risk overheating

-During its annual conference on country and sector risks, Coface shares with companies its vision of the major global economic trends for 2018.
+During its annual conference on country and sector risks, Coface company shares with companies its vision of the major global economic trends for 2018.

 Heading for a spike in global growth in 2018